Surferlul/Wallpaper-Changer/README.md

 # Wallpaper-Changer
 Wallpaper Changer for Windows using the r/Wallpaper subreddit

-YOU DO NOT NEED PYTHON TO RUN THIS PROGRAMM
+PYTHON 3 AND FOLLOWING MODULES ARE REQUIRED TO RUN THIS PROGRAMM

-If you own python you can download the non-compiled version from the "python" branch
+The compiled version that doesnt require python is to be found in the main branch

-If you want to compile it yourself you can download the codefrom the "code" branch
+If you want to compile it yourself you can download the code from the "code" branch

 This app uses the reddit api for Python.
 The reddit api has limits.